 Federal Response to America’s Opioid Crisis

-The Centers for Disease Control (CDC) has created a microsite which can plug into any existing website and offers up-to-date information to healthcare professionals and other agencies.
+The Centers for Disease Control (CDC) has created a microsite that can plug into any existing website and offers up-to-date information to healthcare professionals and other agencies.
 According to the CDC, the microsite is a customizable version of the CDC Opioid Overdose website that can be hosted on any website.
-The microsite contains current opioid data and a collection of resources and trainings related to the CDC guidelines regarding proper prescribing procedures for those suffering from chronic pain.
-Once embedded, the microsite will stay current with update information when it becomes available.
+The microsite contains current opioid data and a collection of resources and training related to the CDC guidelines regarding proper prescribing procedures for those suffering from chronic pain.
+Once embedded, the microsite will stay current with updated information when it becomes available.

 Recently, the White House launched two websites that address the nation’s ongoing opioid crisis:

 - Opioids.gov was created to educate the public about the causes of opioid addiction and the steps the government will take to fight overprescribing, stopping the flow of illicit opioids, and providing easily accessible treatment options.